Yenworthy Mill near Countisbury

 One or two toilet rolls will be provided per toilet.

-Yenworthy Mill has a lovely raised lawned garden to the side of the property with steps leading up from the patio outside the front door..
+Yenworthy Mill has a lovely raised lawned garden to the side of the property with steps leading up from the patio outside the front door.
 There is a picnic bench which has been placed to take advantage of the fabulous views across the farmland to the coast - the perfect spot for unwinding with a book or dining al fresco!
+A charcoal BBQ is onsite and available for guests to use, please supply your own charcoal.

 The property is situated almost exactly halfway between Porlock and Lynmouth (approximately 6 miles to either).
 Both are well worth a visit during your stay